This is my running list of guiding principles for being a good leader.

 - Be available at all times.
 Be someone that they text or call when something is on their mind.

-- Treat your team like your children in at least one crucial sense: their success is your success.
+- It’s positive to treat your team like your children in at least one crucial sense: their success is your success.
 If you are challenged or insecure about their thriving (even above yourself) then you are not centered enough as an individual to be a manager.